yearn/yearn-vaults/SPECIFICATION.md

 ### Definitions

-- Management: Trusted with privledged access for limited operations (ensuring performance of Vaults)
+- Management: Trusted with privileged access for limited operations (ensuring performance of Vaults)
 - Guardian: Trusted with privileged access for limited operations (ensuring safety of Vaults)

 ### Normal Operation